 If you’re considering investing in a piano it can seem a daunting task, with so many brands, models, and types out there, to know what type of piano is right for you.
 It will come down to a number of things, including; budget, intended purpose, skill level, space, and the amount of effort you want to put into the upkeep of your piano.
 Here we look into the differences between a grand piano and an upright piano – their pros and cons, level of upkeep, and financial cost, to help you to decide on the right instrument for you.

 A grand piano is a luxurious, magnificent, and pretty spectacular solo instrument.
 It is at the highest end of the piano spectrum, with a retail price to reflect this.
-A new Yamaha Grand Piano will cost upwards of £5,000 – although second-hand pianos can be found at lower prices.
+There is nothing more satisfying than playing a beautifully crafted piano.
+A new Yamaha Grand Piano cost from £5,000 but if you’re on tight budget there are still second-hand models that can be found for less!
+Steinway Concert Grand Piano – Model D make up the world-renowned concert grands which have been the preferred instrument of today’s most highly regarded musicians since its inception in 1874 – don’t miss out when they come into your town because these babies will give you an apex experience unlike anything else out there.
+With their impressive 8 feet 11 inches (274 cm) length; luxurious accessory case included!
 If you do decide to look into used grand pianos it is important to request a service history, as if it hasn’t been well looked after it may be costly to repair or even be unrepairable.

 A grand piano is a significant financial investment but a worthwhile one if you’re prepared to provide sufficient care for the piano, it can be passed down the generations as somewhat of an heirloom.
 General maintenance includes initial preventative measures such as placing the piano in an area that isn’t subject to temperature changes and ongoing maintenance like cleaning the interior mechanisms and having the piano tuned – every 6 to 12 months.
 It is also recommended to have a grand piano serviced every 3 to 5 years, to keep it in the best condition.
 If you look after the piano adequately you will have one of the greatest instruments in the world, with an unrivaled sound fit to fill any concert hall.
 Grand pianos are built with better materials than upright pianos and these give them a better sound quality, action, and durability.
 You will have a more refined playing experience with a grand piano.